Fluffy, flaky, melt-in-your-mouth vegan biscuits! You'll be amazed at how soft and buttery these are — you'd never guess they were dairy-free.

 - Stir your flour, baking powder, soda, sugar and salt together in a large mixing bowl.
 Grab your butter and cut it into six to eight chunks, then place them in the mixing bowl with your dry ingredients.

 - Use a pastry cutter, fork, or a couple of butter knives to cut the butter into the flour mixture.
+The goal is to cut the butter into tiny pieces and get each one coated in flour.
 Keep going until the mixture resembles fine crumbs.
 Work quickly to avoid warming up the butter.

 - Stir to form a dough.
 You'll probably see some bits of butter in the dough — this is a good thing!